 Tip #4: Limit the choice of links to increase the probability of clicking

-Tip #5: Treat anchor texts as 30-seconds sales pitch
+Tip #5: Treat anchor texts as a 30-second sales pitch

 Remember we love to conserve energy.
 Hovering and clicking on the anchor text that indicates ambiguity to where it leads to requires energy.
 ‘Click Here’ focuses on mouse mechanics and not necessarily on the importance of the contents of the landing pages.